Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 That’s why, although CloudWatch may be one tool in your log analytics strategy, it probably should not be the only one.
 Keep reading for guidance on how to extend your log management operations beyond CloudWatch to ensure more log analytic depth, breadth and actionability than you can get from CloudWatch alone.

-As a cloud monitoring and log analytics service, CloudWatch has some obvious advantages:
+As an AWS log analyzer, CloudWatch has some obvious advantages:

 • It’s built into the AWS cloud, so you can start using it instantaneously.

-• It’s well integrated with most AWS services, which means minimal effort is required to begin collecting logs and metrics.
+• It’s well integrated with most AWS services, which means minimal effort is required to begin AWS log processing and analytics with CloudWatch.

 • It has a consumption-based pricing model.
 You don’t have to pay anything upfront to use CloudWatch, and you pay for what you use, based on the amount of data you ingest and the number of metrics, alarms, and features you utilize.